 Pursued Aerospace Modeling and Simulation in the context of Spacecraft Systems Engineering at Caltech

-Worked at Raytheon as a Systems Engineer (El Segundo) for 6 years and a half
+Worked at Raytheon as a Systems Engineer (El Segundo) for 7 years

 Some thoughts on applications of AI to Radiometry: